A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Acknowledgement

 \section{Acknowledgement}

-We thank E. Paparoditis, D. Politis, and R. J. Smith for helpful comments and discussion, as well as participants at the North American Summer Meeting of the Econometric Society (Seattle, 2019) and participants at the Geneva Finance Research Institute seminar.
+We would like to thank the editor, the co-editor, and the referee for constructive criticism and numerous suggestions which have led to substantial improvements over the previous versions.
+We thank A.-P.\ Fortin, E.\ Paparoditis, D.\ Politis, and R.\ J.\ Smith for helpful comments and discussion, as well as participants in the North American Summer Meeting of the Econometric Society (Seattle, 2019), Geneva Finance Research Institute seminar, Workshop on Statistical Learning (Geneva, 2019-20), online RCEA Time Series Workshop 2021, and online IAAE Conference 2021.